 All students must participate in the afternoon program all three seasons.
 New students must participate in a Brooks team offering in the fall of the first year.

-Team offering: A program in which the students are working together towards a common goal.
+A program in which the students are working together towards a common goal.
+Options include:

 Please note that some programs have specific limitations on the number of participants.
 Students electing these programs may have to choose a different activity depending on enrollment.
 Facilities and coaching ratios impose practical limitations on numbers in some sports.
-Fitness Club is only offered to sixth-formers.
 Preference is given by seniority in yoga should it fill up during sign-ups.

 Third-formers must participate in three team offerings.
 At least one of those team offerings must be an interscholastic sport.
 Third-formers may not take on the role of team manager.